 Trump Has Weaponized Masculinity As President.
 Here's Why It Matters

-When President Trump was released from the hospital after being treated for COVID-19, he had a prescription for how Americans could handle coronavirus.
+When President Trump was released from the hospital after being treated for COVID-19, he had a prescription for how Americans could handle the coronavirus.

 "Don't let it dominate you.
 Don't be afraid of it," he said in a video from the White House.
-The apparent idea: that the coronavirus — which has killed at least 225,000 people in the U.S. — could be wrestled into submission.
+The apparent idea: that the coronavirus, which has killed at least 225,000 people in the U.S., could be wrestled into submission.

 The way Trump has sold strength as a key part of fighting the virus is echoed by supporters.
 Garland Thompson was in the cheering crowd gathered outside Walter Reed National Military Medical Center when Trump left the hospital.
 I asked him how worried about Trump's health he was.
 He said he wasn't.